Batman's Enemies: A Complete Guide to Gotham's Legendary Villains

 Dr. Harleen Quinzel, a psychiatrist who fell in love with the Joker.
 The most popular female DC character of the 2020s.
 Portrayed by Margot Robbie in Suicide Squad and Birds of Prey.

-📖 Read the analysis →Deathstroke
+📖 Read analysis →Deathstroke

 The Ultimate Mercenary

-Slade Wilson, the most dangerous mercenary super-soldier in the DC Universe.
+Slade Wilson, the most dangerous super-soldier mercenary in the DC Universe.
 A recurring enemy of Batman, as well as Green Arrow, the Teen Titans, and the Justice League.

-📖 Read the analysis →Deadshot
+📖 Read analysis →Deadshot

 The Perfectionist Assassin